gaia-react/remix/README.md

 - Code Generation scripts speed up development and simplify workflow.
 - Utilities, hooks, authentication, internationalization, components, services, styles, test, stories, and other code examples are all included to help you get started quickly.
 - While GAIA comes with recommended packages, conventions, and settings, you're free to change them to suit your needs.

+No matter what your skill level or experience, GAIA will make your life and your code better.

 Read the [GAIA Documentation](https://github.io/gaia-framework) for detailed information.